alielw/APS-NGS-day1-PM/README.md

         1641383 + 0 singletons (10.70% : N/A)
         70752 + 0 with mate mapped to a different chr 39370 + 0 with mate mapped to a different chr (mapQ>=5)

+## d.
+PRACTICAL ACTIVITY

+Open the `.e` output file for your first HISAT2 run and the `.e` output file from HISAT2 with `no-mixed`.
+How are they different?
+What are the consequence of specifying `no-mixed` for read mapping?

 ## e.
 PRACTICAL ACTIVITY